DavidSmolinski/portfolio/table of contents/README.md

 #### (David Smolinski's portfolio)
 ___
 <br>
+You should add me on social media because I heard that helps with careers.

 ### **Programs and Code Skills**
 Organization: Skills used in multiple programs will usually only be listed for one program.
 Basic skills might not be listed.
 To see a program, click on its "Github" or "Google" link.
 The Google (Google Colab) version can be run like a Jupyter Notebook.